baruchel/apl/README.md

 I would be happy to have people trying the code and report the bugs.

 I would be very happy to have some contributors writing some documentation.
+The Wiki page on Github would probably be a good place.
+Writing a nice page in docs/ which is displayed at https://baruchel.github.io/apl/ would be nice also.
+Creating a logo would be helpful also.

 A small but useful contribution would be to re-write the `__repr__` method in apl/internal.py in order to have a better display for the arrays.